ices-eg/wg_WGSFD/VMS-datacall/Data preparation and submission.md

 - Here you are presented with the GNU general public license which you are most welcome to read.
 Click **Next**

-- The menu (picture below) will appear and you will be asked to select the destinationfolder
+- The menu (picture below) will appear and you will be asked to select the destination folder

 ![image](https://user-images.githubusercontent.com/11030143/154282016-fd4147f7-bc84-4c75-bfb0-7d751dc3d3de.png)